JeremyMet/DES/README.md

 Encryption/Decryption is not that fast (85 seconds to encrypt a 1.5 MB file on a 3.6 GHz machine).

-If you see any bug, don't hesitate to contact me ;-)
+If you meet any bug, don't hesitate to contact me ;-)

 PS : Please note the DES constants part has been copied/pasted from Robin David's git (https://github.com/RobinDavid/pydes).